U-ARM : Ultra low-cost general teleoperation interface for robot manipulation: Abstract

 \section{Abstract}

-We propose U-Arm, a low-cost and rapidly adaptable leader-follower teleoperation framework designed to interface with most of commercially available robotic arms.
-Our system supports teleoperation through three structurally distinct 3D-printed leader arms that share consistent control logic, enabling seamless compatibility with diverse commercial robot configurations.
-Compared with previous open-source leader-follower interfaces, we further optimized both the mechanical design and servo selection, achieving a bill of materials (BOM) cost of only \$50.5 for the 6-DoF leader arm and \$56.8 for the 7-DoF version.
-To enhance usability, we mitigate the common challenge in controlling redundant degrees of freedom by mechanical and control optimizations.
-Experimental results demonstrate that U-Arm achieveshttps://www.overleaf.com/project/687f198ea58dc9686630d322 3https://mp.weixin.qq.com/s/xV0HSDeuo9UH1N46nZNGUA9\% higher data collection efficiency and comparable task success rates across multiple manipulation scenarios compared with Joycon, another low-cost teleoperation interface.
-We have open-sourced all CAD models of three configs and also provided simulation support for validating teleoperation workflows.
+One of the key bottlenecks in realizing General Embodied AI is the shortage of sufficient high-quality training data, which is costly to collect.
+We propose \textit{U-Arm}, a low-cost and rapidly adaptable leader-follower teleoperation framework designed to interface with most commercially available robotic arms.
+Our system supports teleoperation through three structurally distinct 3D-printed leader arms that share consistent control logic, enabling seamless compatibility across diverse robot configurations.
+Compared with prior open-source leader--follower interfaces, we further optimize mechanical design and servo selection, achieving a bill of materials (BOM) cost of \$50.5 for the 6-DoF leader arm and \$56.8 for the 7-DoF version.
+To enhance usability, we mitigate the common challenge of controlling redundant degrees of freedom through mechanical and control optimizations.
+Experiments show that U-Arm attains higher data collection efficiency and competitive task success rates compared with a low-cost game-controller baseline across multiple manipulation scenarios.
 We also open-sourced real-world manipulation data collected with U-Arm.
-The project website is \href{https://github.com/MINT-SJTU/LeRobot-Anything-U-Arm}{github.com/MINT-SJTU/LeRobot-Anything-U-Arm}.
+The project website is \url{https://github.com/MINT-SJTU/LeRobot-Anything-U-Arm}.